regisftm/AZ-101-HOL/az-101-lab1/README.md

 A Resource Group is a logical container for Azure resources.
 All resources for Redwood Industries will be organized in one Resource Group for easy management and cleanup.

+> [!NOTE]
+> Do not block the pop-ups in your browser for the Azure portal!

 1. **Log in to Azure Portal:**
    - Navigate to <https://portal.azure.com>
    - Sign in with your Azure account credentials